As we all know, things don’t always go as planned. This morning we headed out bright and early

 out of state put-in their kayaks above the bridge and shoot through underneath

-then quickly out of site downstream we begin our short hike to Lower Horsetail
+then quickly disappear out of site downstream, we begin our short hike up to Lower Horsetail

 Falls.